Home Page

 BGEN 341 - People, Process and Technology I. 3 Credits.

-Offered autumn and spring.
-Prereq. junior standing in business.
-The course is designed to prepare COB students for the future of work which is characterized by automation, artificial intelligence, technology and innovation, and creative disruptions, and the necessary human mindset and behaviors required to be successful in that environment.
+Offered all semesters.
+Prereq., ACTG 201, BMIS 270, and one of STAT 216, SOCI 202, PSYX 222, or FORS 201.
+The course is designed to prepare College of Business students for the future of work that is characterized by automation, artificial intelligence, technology and innovation, creative disruptions, and the necessary human mindset and behaviors required to be successful in that environment.
 Specifically, this course focuses on 1) the process of data-driven decision-making 2) the practice of individual human behaviors influencing the data-driven decision-making 3) to understand how business leaders can leverage people, processes, and technology to facilitate organizational change, and 4) to analyze data and communicate results to business leaders 5) the importance of a growth mindset.

 BGEN 342 - People, Process and Technology II.
 3 Credits.

-Offered autumn and spring.
-Prereq., junior standing in business and BGEN 341.
-This course is the second in the people, process, and technology sequence.
+Offered all semesters.
+Prereq., ACTG 201, ACTG 202, ECNS 201S, BGEN 222, BMIS 270, BGEN 341, and one of STAT 216, SOCI 202, PSYX 222, or FORS 201.
+This course is the second in the People, Process, and Technology sequence.
 Our goals are to explore and develop our understanding of how business leaders can foster an agile organization, identify tools and techniques to effectively lead organizational change, and equip ourselves to be confident, ethical technology users and decision makers.

 BGEN 360 - International Business.
 3 Credits.